zelaznik/cosmo_connect/README.md

 #### Fully Normalized Data

-The database is normalized and desigend to be scalable.
+The database is normalized and designed to be scalable.
 All the multiple choice questions such as religion, ethnicity, and body type, are stored in separate tables.
 The users' choices are stored as integers.
 Adding another option for the users is as simple as adding a record in the database.
-The dropdown menus in the brower automatically update.
+The dropdown menus in the browser automatically update.
 Such as here:

 [start_game]: https://raw.githubusercontent.com/zelaznik/cosmo_connect/master/_readme/drop_down_tables.gif
 ![Tables For Dropdown Menus][start_game]

 #### Consistent Data Through Triggers

 Each user has a set of short essay questions they can answer.
-These responses follow a many to many relationship: many users, many response categories.
+These responses follow a many-to-many relationship: many users, many essay categories.
 When a user sets up an account, he/she must see those categories even if no answers have been filled in yet.
-The problem is that Backbone JS doesn't work well with LEFT JOINS.
+If such a record doesn't exist yet, the problem is that Backbone JS doesn't work well with LEFT JOINS.
 When the record doesn't have a unique id yet, refreshing the page can create duplicate views.
-The problem is solved with a few simple lines of plpgsql.
+The problem is solved with a few simple lines of the Postgres procedural language, plpgsql.

 ```sql
 CREATE FUNCTION _trg_aft_ins_users()